 Early Childhood Professional Development

 The Nurturing Center offers a variety of opportunities for professional development to child care providers in our region.
 Click on the Professional Development Calendar link below to see current offerings.
 All classes that we offer meet the Montana Early Childhood Project guidelines as approved training.
-Montana requires a minimum of 8 training hours per year in order to maintain a child care provider registration or license.
-Child care providers on the Montana Practitioner Registry must complete a minimum of 23 hours per year.
+Montana requires that all child care providers (directors and staff) need to be on the registry and need a total of 16 hours of training per year.

 Apply for STARS